 The Company acquired a 30% investment in GPC Asia Pacific, formerly known as the Exego Group, for approximately \$166,000,000 effective January 1, 2012.
-On April 1, 2013, the Company acquired the remaining 70% interest in GPC Asia Pacific for approximately \$590,000,000, net of cash acquired of \$70,000,000, and the assumption of approximately \$230,000,000 in debt.
+On April 1, 2013, the Company acquired the remaining

+70% interest in GPC Asia Pacific for approximately \$590,000,000, net of cash acquired of \$70,000,000, and the assumption of approximately \$230,000,000 in debt.
 The acquisition was financed using a combination of cash on hand and borrowings under existing credit facilities.
-GPC Asia Pacific, which is headquartered in Melbourne, Australia, is a leading aftermarket distributor of automotive replacement parts and accessories in Australasia, with annual revenues of approximately \$1,100,000,000 and a company-owned store footprint of more than 460 locations across Australia and New Zealand.
+GPC Asia Pacific, which is headquartered in Melbourne, Australia, is a leading aftermarket distributor of automotive replacement parts and accessories in Australasia, with annual revenues of approximately \$1,100,000,000 and a company-owned store footprint of approximately 480 locations across Australia and New Zealand.
 This acquisition provides an opportunity for the Company to participate in the ongoing and significant growth opportunities in the Australasian aftermarket.

 The Company recognized certain one-time positive purchase accounting pre-tax adjustments of approximately \$33,000,000, or \$0.21 net of taxes on a per share diluted basis, as a result of the acquisition.
-The net one-time purchase accounting adjustments consisted of a gain of approximately \$59,000,000 related to remeasuring the 30% investment in GPC Asia Pacific held before the business combination to fair value, the post-closing sale of acquired inventory written up to fair value of \$21,000,000 as part of the purchase price allocation, and certain negative adjustments of approximately \$5,000,000.
+The net onetime purchase accounting adjustments consisted of a gain of approximately \$59,000,000 related to remeasuring the 30% investment in GPC Asia Pacific held before the business combination to fair value, the post-closing sale of acquired inventory written up to fair value of \$21,000,000 as part of the purchase price allocation, and certain negative adjustments of approximately \$5,000,000.

 Prior to the 70% acquisition, the Company accounted for the 30% investment under the equity method of accounting.
 The acquisition-date fair value of the 30% investment was approximately \$234,000,000 and is included in the measurement of the consideration transferred.
 The difference between the acquisition-date fair value and the carrying amount of the equity method investment resulted in the recognition of a gain of approximately \$59,000,000 on the acquisition date.
 The acquisition-date fair value was determined using a market and income approach with the assistance of a third party valuation firm.
+Both approaches were given equal weight in the conclusion of fair value, which the Company believes is a reasonable approach.
+For the market approach, the Company utilized companies that are comparable in line of business, size, operating performance, and financial condition to GPC Asia Pacific to develop a market multiple.
+For the income approach, the Company utilized GPC Asia Pacific's projected cash flows, an appropriate discount rate, and an expected long-term growth rate.
+For both approaches, the Company applied discounts for lack of control and lack of marketability.